egorikas/egorikas.github.io/_posts/2018-04-22-max-and-min-heap-implementation-with-csharp.md

 ```

 ## P.S.
 Solving tasks on <a href="https://www.hackerrank.com/">hackerrank</a> is fun.
-And I recommend you to try.
+And I recommend you to try it.

 ## Conclusion